MindHatter/FSND/projects/capstone/starter/README.md

 This Capstone is the final project of the Udacity Full Stack Nano Degree (FSND) program.
 I enrolled in the program to get an introduction and practical experience in working with databases, API's, cyber securtiy and automated deployment & testing of systems.
 This is the start to refresh my technical skills and is a great foundational program that has put me on the right course.

+The Capstone project requires a developer to utilise all the skills and experience they have acquired in a single program.
+The skills I have acquired include:

+* SQL and Data Modelling for the Web
+* API Development and Documentation
+* Identity and Access Management
+* Server Deployment, Containerization and Testing

+I have enjoyed the program, as it was challenging enough to also be rewarding, but simultaneously none of the challenges were unsurmountable as their sufficient support to overcome them.

 # Overview

 The Casting Agency is a company that is responsible for creating movies and managing and assigning actors to those movies.